PyChina/weekly/content/Issue/issue-387.md

     + BEN FREDERICKSON
     + opinion

-“Pretty much every Python programmer out there has broken down at one point and and used the ‘pickle’ module for writing objects out to disk. […] However, using pickle is still a terrible idea that should be avoided whenever possible.”
+"Pretty much every Python programmer out there has broken down at one point and and used the 'pickle' module for writing objects out to disk. [... ] However, using pickle is still a terrible idea that should be avoided whenever possible."

 (`是也乎:`